- Rail Trail

 Camperdown to Naroghid (11km)

-- Camperdown is a major town with tree-lined avenues, botanic gardens and two volcanic lakes.
-It has a wide range of accommodation, dining options and services
+• Camperdown is a major town with tree-lined avenues, botanic gardens and two volcanic lakes.
+It has a wide range of accommodation, dining options and ancillary services

-- There are no toilets at the trailhead but Lake Bullen Merri Recreation Reserve nearby has them, and BBQ facilities
+• There are no toilets at Naroghid but nearby Lake Bullen Merri Recreation Reserve has them, and BBQ facilities

 Naroghid to Cobden (7km)

-- From the Naroghid Rd car park, it’s 200m south to a reproduction station shelter and picnic area
+• From the Naroghid Rd car park, it’s 200m south to a reproduction station shelter and picnic area on the trail

-- The trail now heads through scenic farmland to Cobden.
+• The shared path now heads through scenic farmland to Cobden.
 Often your progress will be closely monitored by herds of curious cows

-- At Cobden, the path continues on the railway easement through the local golf course but you have to navigate the driving range before reaching the safety of the trees.
-Horse riders must detour along Bond St and past the technical school
+• At Cobden, the path continues on the railway easement through the Cobden Golf Club’s course but you have to navigate between the 9th and 14th tees before reaching the safety of the rail corridor’s trees.
+There’s a low-level bridge bypass which some may wish to avoid like the horse riders.
+They must detour along Bond St and past the technical school

-- Cobden is a pleasant town in the heart of dairy country.
-Stop at the Cobden Golf Club’s bistro or Thommos Hotel, for a classic pub lunch.
+• Cobden is a pleasant town in the heart of dairy country.
+Stop at the golf club’s bistro or Thommo’s Hotel for a classic pub lunch.
 Enjoy a ride on the Cobden Miniature Railway trains or play a round at Cobden Mini Golf.

-- Camping by donation is available near the golf course on Bond St (see map) and at pretty Lake Elingamite
+• Free camping is available behind the golf course on Bond St (see map) and at pretty Lake Elingamite

 Cobden to Glenfyne (11km)

-- Follow the signs past the CFA shed, right along the shared path on Neylon St (Camberdown-Timboon Rd) and right again on Grayland St near the Fonterra factory.
-The trail resumes on the left behind the Hewitt and Whitty farm supplies store
+• Follow the signs past the CFA shed, right along the shared path on Neylon St (Camberdown-Timboon Rd) and right again on Grayland St near the Fonterra factory.
+The trail resumes on the left behind the Hewitt and Whitty farm supplies shop

 Glenfyne to Curdies River (7km)

-- Five low-level bridges were built by volunteers across the creek to bypass the rotting originals.
-The first two, #11 and #12, have been replaced with galvanised steel ones and two more are to be done next year (2024) but the trail is narrow and muddy in parts after heavy rain.
-Some people may prefer to avoid it
+• Five low-level bridges were built by volunteers across the creek to bypass the rotting originals but did not meet modern standards.
+The first two, #11 and #12, have been replaced with galvanised steel ones while #14 and #15, closest to Curdies River, are being done by the end of 2024.
+This section is picturesque but the bridge approaches were steep and narrow and could be muddy after heavy rain.

-- This section has very high conservation values.
-The giant yellow-bellied glider possum, white goshawks and powerful owls live here.
+• The area has very high conservation values.
+The giant yellow-bellied glider possum, white goshawks and Powerful Owls live here.
 Wallabies, kangaroos and koalas are commonly seen along the trail.
 Rare plants, including lime ferns, are another highlight.

-Horses are not permitted on the section from Bridges 11 to 15, after Merretts Rd
+Horses were not permitted on the section from Bridges 11 to 15, and this situation will remain

 Curdies River to Timboon (5km)